 In fact, it is not a bad idea to take on personal debt and create separate accounts if you marry someone with bad credit.
 While this doesn't mean you should mistrust them or avoid helping them manage their credit, it may be better for you if you stay off their account.
 In this way, you can prevent any complications or worsened credit scores.

 Q: Will Cosigning for a Loan Change a Credit Score?

 A: Cosigning is the process of signing on for a loan to help someone with a poor credit score get approved.
-It is typically done as a way of ensuring that the loan amount will be handled if the person cannot pay for it.
-As a result, the person who is cosigning on the loan is taking on the responsibility of this new source of debt.
+It is typically done to ensure that the loan amount will be handled if the person cannot pay for it.
+As a result, the person who is cosigning on loan is taking on the responsibility of this new source of debt.

 In fact, a cosigned loan will appear on your credit report as your debt.
 As a result, your credit score can be impacted.
 In some circumstances, it may be improved.
 That's because you have expanded the type of credit that you possess.
 Ensuring that the person with the loan makes their payments on time can also increase your credit by showing a good repayment history.

 However, it can also decrease your credit if the other cosigner fails to make a payment.
 Even worse, it can increase the amount of money you owe and severely impact your score.
 Make sure you talk to the loan officer about these changes before cosigning.
 It may not be in your best interest if it will negatively affect you more than benefit the person taking out the loan.

 Q: Does Renting a Home Affect My Credit